Statistical properties of dynamics. Introduction to the functional analytic approach: Convergence to equilibrium and mixing

-In the next section we will see that the Lasota Yorke inequality and the properties of the spaces we have chosen allows to prove exponential speed of convergence for our circle expanding maps.
+In the next section we will see how the Lasota Yorke inequality and the properties of the spaces we have chosen allows to prove exponential speed of convergence for our circle expanding maps.